 REGULATORY

-Does the firm hold the appropriate licences?
+Does the firm hold the appropriate licenses?

 MARKETING RESOURCES